-The IB Learner Profile
+The Blearner Profile

-The IBDP emphasises attitudes and crosscurricular skills that the learners will be encouraged to develop over the two years of study through all the components.

-We ensure that learners have opportunities both in and out of the classroom to put them into practice.
+The IBDP emphasises attitudes and cross-curricular skills that the learners will be entering precing that the learners will be entering precing that the reappear will be wencouraged to develop over the two years of study through all the components. of study through all the components. cliverons to that the mains a wactice. opportunities both in and out of the classroom to put them into practice.